elena-dogman/online-store/README.md

 # Online-Store 🛍️

 Welcome to the Online-Store project!
-We are dedicated to developing a website for a business that sell customized felt boots, helping them to showcase their products online.
+We are dedicated to developing a website for a business that sell designed felt boots, helping them to showcase their products online.

 ## Purpose

-The purpose of this project is to provide an online platform for customers to purchase customized Felt boots.
-We aim to create a seamless shopping experience using modern(or not so) web technologies.
+The purpose of this project is to provide an online platform for customers to purchase unique felt boots.
+We aim to create a seamless shopping experience using modern (or not so) web technologies.

 ## Technology Stack

 - Vanilla JavaScript :computer: